 - Name your substatus with a good naming convention.
 The substatuses will inform the users of where in the process the issue is and therefore the substatuses need to be clear and easily understandable at a glance.

 - Make a flowchart of your process (Process Document/flow).

 We developed a process in the Issuetrak Support site that we've been using to automate our correspondence with customers to keep issues moving forward.
-We use a combination of Substatus Rules and Escalation Rules to:
+We use a combination of Substatus Rules and Workflows to: